Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-We also test the salability of PCDN, that is, when the data size increase, whether PCDN could maintain the acceleration, and when the available computing resource (e.g. number of cores) increases, whether PCDN can get more acceleration.
-We present experiment results in both aspects in the following.
+We also evaluate the scalability of PCDN in two aspects: whether PCDN can maintain the speed-up when the data size is increased, and whether PCDN can achieve better speed-up when the available computing resource (e.g., number of cores) is increased.